Accepted items

 Examples

-Computers, laptops, cell phones, printers, speakers, home entertainment, and mixed electronicsPrice
+Computers, laptops, cell phones, printers, speakers, home entertainment, and other mixed electronicsPrice

-Small amounts are included with Hub Club memberships; car trunks are $10; SUV $15 -
+Small amounts are free to drop off; car trunks are $10; SUV $15 -

 E-media